AJenbo/DiabloGrooboAnalysis/readme.md

-**Analysis of Groobo’s _Diablo_ WR Speedrun**
+**Analysis of Groobo's _Diablo_ WR Speedrun**

 # Abstract

-The current world record _Diablo_ speedrun by Groobo (in the ‘any% segmented’ category) contains significant irregularities which compromise the integrity of the run.
+The current world record _Diablo_ speedrun by Groobo (in the 'any% segmented' category) contains significant irregularities which compromise the integrity of the run.
 This analysis details discoveries quantifying ways the run is provably illegitimate and should be retracted from all records sites, including _Speed Demos Archive_ and _Guinness World Records_.

 The speedrun includes the following disqualifying elements:
 - Mutually exclusive gameplay behaviors, indicating the run was spliced from multiple playthroughs using at least versions 1.00 and 1.09 of the game